gonalvarez05/Diamonds-Project/README.md

 - [Diamonds Dataset](https://www.kaggle.com/shivam2503/diamonds)

 The dataset has 40.455 diamonds and ten rows with their characteristics:
-- Carat
+- Carat: weight of the diamond
-- Cut
+- Cut: quality of the cut (Fair, Good, Very Good, Premium, Ideal)
-- Color
+- Color: diamond colour, from J (worst) to D (best)
-- Clarity
+- Clarity: a measurement of how clear the diamond is (I1 (worst), SI2, SI1, VS2, VS1, VVS2, VVS1, IF (best))
-- Depth
+- Depth: total depth percentage = z / mean(x, y) = 2 * z / (x + y) (43--79)
-- Table
+- Table: width of top of diamond relative to widest point (43--95))
-- Price
+- Price: price in USD
-- x
+- x: length in mm
-- y
+- y: width in mm
-- z
+- z: depth in mm

 ## **Steps**